ryeash/doctor/README.md

 ### @Modules

 Providers can be optionally enabled only for a specific set of modules.
-Modules are set during bootstrap of the application.
+Modules are set during startup of the application.

 ```java
 @Singleton
 @Modules({"dev", "test"}) // this class will only be available when either the "dev" or "test" modules is active.
 public class MockDao implements Dao {